zsiki/GeoEasy/doc/reference_guide.rst

 The coordinates of arc points can be calculated here.
 Pure arc and arc with transition curves are both allowed.
 Three points have to be specified, first the intersection of tangents, an arbitrary point on the incoming and outgoing tangent.
-Finally the otherr parameters of the arc have to be given in a dialog box.
+Finally the other parameters of the arc have to be given in a dialog box.

 .. figure:: rg_images/arc.png